How to sing in mix voice

 Mix voice, or better referred to as Middle Voice, is that ever elusive stretch in your voice between “Chest Voice” (your low register” and “Head Voice” (your high register).
 Learning how to sing using Mixed voice can be done with the right Rock Vocal Training, and of course a little practice.
 For starters, you need to escape from your chest voice!
-Most singers, Male singers at least, have a tendency to HOLD ON to their chest voice as long as possible, thus thwarting any possiblity of releasing into mix voice properly.
+Most singers, Male singers at least, have a tendency to HOLD ON to their chest voice as long as possible, thus thwarting any possibility of releasing into mix voice properly.
 To achieve a healthy and powerful mix, you need to free yourself of chest voice and allow your voice to hit the pleasant, yet assertive tonality that is middle voice.

 What IS mix voice?

-Mix voice is the direct center of your voice where you transition between Chest Voice and Head Voice.
-If you think of your vocal range as being somewhat like a pyramid, your ‘chest’ tone would be at the base of the pyramid, and your ‘head’ tone would be at the very top of the point – therefor, your mix lies in the direct center in between the two tones, hence why it’s called a MIX voice.
+Mix voice is the direct centre of your voice where you transition between Chest Voice and Head Voice.
+If you think of your vocal range as being somewhat like a pyramid, your ‘chest’ tone would be at the base of the pyramid, and your ‘head’ tone would be at the very top of the point – therefor, your mix lies in the direct centre in between the two tones, hence why it’s called a MIX voice.

 To make things easier for you, I’ve put together a really simple tutorial for building power in your middle range:

 Can you hear that PLEASANT yet ASSERTIVE tone that I ascend into as I get past my first vocal break?
 That is middle voice.

 If your voice is breaking, then for starters I recommend heading over to my tutorial on breathing from the diaphragm so that you’re setting up the right foundation for a resonant voice.
 Then you need to develop your vowel positions so that you avoid your break and release properly up into the next resonance chamber.